 - Review authentication: Only verified customers can leave feedback

-- Annual re-verification: Ensuring continued business legitimacy
+- Annual re-verification: Confirms a business is still legitimate

 - Live inventory status: Real-time product availability

-- Appointment scheduling: Direct booking capabilities within listings
+- Appointment scheduling: Direct booking within listings

 - AR previews: “Try before you buy” experiences for products